Tepelenë: Geography

 Tepelenë is located on the left shore of the Vjosa River on a plateau above the river.
 The river applies here, after the river has broken through a few kilometres in the Këlcyrë Gorge a mountain chain, to the North.
 In addition the Drino flows at this point.
 North of Tepelenë, the Bënça river coming from the south-west from the Kurvelesh flows into the Vjosa.

 Tepelenë was formed at the 2015 local government reform by the merger of the former municipalities Kurvelesh, Lopës, Qendër Tepelenë and Tepelenë, that became municipal units.
 The seat of the municipality is the town Tepelenë.

 Demographics

 The total population of the city is 8,949 (2011 census), in a total area of 431.50 km2.
 The population of the former municipality at the 2011 census was 4,342 and completely ethnically Albanian.

 Economy

 The local mineral water plant is an important and successful local enterprise.

 Transport

-Thanks to its location at the confluence of two valleys, Tepelena has always been an important traffic hub in southern Albania.
+Due to its location at the confluence of two valleys, Tepelena has always been an important traffic hub in southern Albania.
 The National Road 4 (SH4), from Fier to Gjirokastër, continues through Tepelenë.